IamMutevu/moringa-containerization-project/k8s/explanation.md

 ### Client manifest
 The client manifest file (client-deployment.yml) defines a **Deployment** object that manages the creation and maintenance of 3 Pods running the client application image (`mutevu/client:v1.0`).

-Since the application needs to be accessible externally, **LoadBalancer** type was used.
+Since the application needs to be accessible externally, **LoadBalancer** type was used in the service.

 ### Backend manifest

+Since the application needs to be accessible internally, **ClusterIP** type was used in the service.

 #### StatefulSet
 The backend manifes file (backend-deployment.yml) defines as **StatefulSet** object.
 StatefulSets are preferred when it comes to managing stateful applications such as backend, which connects to a MongoDB database.